 Individuals convicted of crimes by the ICTR or ICTY do not serve their sentences in the United Nations detention facilities in Arusha or The Hague, because these facilities are not penitentiaries.
-Sentences are served in UN Member States that have concluded enforcement agreements with the Tribunals or the Mechanism.
-The same regime applies to any individuals convicted by the MICT and the agreements concluded by the ICTR and ICTY remain in force for the MICT.
+Sentences are served in UN Member States that have concluded enforcement agreements with the United Nations for sentences pronounced by the ICTR, the ICTY or the MICT.

-This map displays the States that have signed an enforcement of sentences agreement and where convicted persons have been transferred.
+The map displays the States that have signed an enforcement of sentences agreement and where convicted persons have been transferred.
 The figures shown represent all convicted persons who have either served their sentence or are currently serving their sentence.

 How an enforcement State is chosen